Independence is a beautiful thing.

 The first resource up to bat is FluentU.
 We’ve placed this one up here because it offers content for French learners of all levels—everyone from complete newbies to seasoned experts who’d like to maintain native-level fluency!

 If you’re on the hunt for something a little different, you’ll like what FluentU has to offer.
-Based on learning through real-world content like authentic video and audio excerpts, this program enables you to choose your own content at every step in the process, making learning fun, personalized and incredibly accessible.

 A spin-off from the News in Slow French empire, the French for Beginners G.U.T.S.
 (Get Up To Speed) program is an unusual and interactive option for learners looking for something different.